choojun/sas/README.md

      H1: University 4-years program study is influence on a student's relationship status.

+   * Example of One-way ANOVA Test (It is used to compare the means of three or more groups.)

+     H0: There is no significant difference in the average weight loss among participants on Diet A, Diet B, Diet C, and Diet D.

+     H1: There is a significant difference in the average weight loss among participants on Diet A, Diet B, Diet C, and Diet D.

 2. Identify a test statistic that can be used to assess the truth of the null hypothesis.

 3. Compute the P-value, which is the probability that a test statistic at least as significant as the one observed would be obtained assuming that the null hypothesis were true.
 The smaller the P-value, the stronger the evidence against the null hypothesis.